cosmos/ibc/spec/core/ics-026-routing-module/README.md

     )
     // SYNCHRONOUS: the following calls happen syncrhonously with the call above
     // ASYNCHRONOUS: the module callback will be called at a time later than the channel handler
-    // in this case, the channel identifier will be stored with a sentinel value so it is not taken
-    // by a new channel handshake and the capability is reserved for the application module.
     // When the module eventually executes its callback it must call writeChannel so that the channel
     // can be written into a CLOSED state and the handshake can proceed on the counterparty. module = lookupModule(datagram.portIdentifier)